Archive for the 'rehearsal' Category

 Cranky In Rehearsal

-So I’ve been rehearsing the play.
+I’ve been rehearsing the play.
 I like the director.
-Especially since he has let me do what I want.
+Especially since he lets me do what I want.

-After the table read the director told us that if there were any lines that bothered us that needed changing we could discuss it at the next meeting.
-So we have the next meeting and nobody else had any.
+After the table read, the director told us that if there were any lines that bothered us that needed changing we could discuss it at the next meeting.
+So we have the next meeting, and nobody else had any changes.
 And I was like, “Well, let’s go to page 14.”
-That’s when my character enters.
-And I worked my way down the page and through the rest of the play.
-Cutting burning and slashing extraneous words.
+That’s the page my character enters on.
+And I worked my through the rest of the play.
+Cutting, burning, slashing extraneous words and lines.

-The director also said to ignore the micro managing annoying cloying stage directions that are there before and after every fucking piece of dialogue.
+The director also said to ignore the micro-managing annoying cloying stage directions that are there before and after every piece of dialogue.
 All I have to see is something like, “she says sarcastically,” to make me lose respect for the writer.
 I’ll say it however the hell I want.
 That’s why you hired me.

-I’m also getting to know the group I am rehearsing a play with.
-I’m a guest artist and it’s a company and every company has its own culture.
+I’m also getting to know the group I am rehearsing with.
+I’m a guest artist, and it’s a company and every company has its own culture.

 This is a new one.
 Rehearsal by committee.
 People have opinions about other people’s characters and what they should be doing.
 Especially one guy who I have dubbed the “REHEARSAL NAZI.”
 He takes over.
 The director says two words and Nazi jumps up and says, “Wait.
 I should go here, He should go there.
 She should sit there.”
 And everybody does it.

-The blocking first method (if you can call it a method) totally sucks wind.
-Organically figuring out where your character really wants to go onstage and why is THE ONLY thing that makes sense.
+The blocking first method (if you can call it a method)is not ideal, but it happens a lot.
+Organically figuring out where your character wants to go and why is THE ONLY thing that makes sense.
 Otherwise you get that mannequinesque feeling that you have to work really hard to shake.

 There is nothing worse than knowing that people you know are in the audience and that you are moving around the stage nonsensically in a way that shows you are doing what you are doing because the director told you to do it.

 But I am staying calm.
 Aren’t you proud of me?
 I get to wear a fabulous outfit.
-I keep reminding myself and that keeps me happy.
+I keep reminding myself about that and that and it makes me happy.

-And by some miracle I am quite often able to pull a performance out of my ass even after only counter intuitive rehearsals.
+And by some miracle, I am quite often able to pull a performance out of my ass even after only counter-intuitive rehearsals.
+I just lie on the couch and daydream through each scene.
+It works.

 Then the director goes, “Listen people.
 I want you to take care of yourselves.
 If one of you gets sick everyone is gonna get it.”
 Then the stage manager says.
-“I know but I’m under so much stress, I feel like I’m a little under the weather already.”
+“I know, but I’m under so much stress, I feel like I’m a little under the weather already.”
 And the director says, “WELL, THAT’S OK, YOU DON’T HAVE TO KISS ANYBODY.”
 How sweet.
 Since her sickness won’t disrupt the production she can go ahead and GET AS SICK AS SHE WANTS.
-She can die really as far as the director is concerned because the curtain WILL STILL GO UP without her.
+She can die really as far as the director is concerned, because the curtain WILL STILL GO UP without her.
 This is how single-minded directors and producers get about projects.
-I know, I’ve been there.
+I know, I’ve been there when I produced.
 I’ve had to ask myself if I was putting on a show AND losing my humanity.

 I told the director that he was being very Coppola.
 As in “Apocalypse Now” when Martin Sheen’s heart trouble threatened to hold up production.
 “He might die,” someone said.
 “He’s not dead until I say he is dead,” said Coppola.
 The director just gave me a weird look.